-RFP primary strategy is to reduce volatility while maximizing returns for a Client portfolio.
+RFP's primary strategy is to reduce volatility while maximizing returns for a Client portfolio.
 RFP will utilize fundamental analysis coupled with tactical overlay strategies.
-In analyzing securities, RFP will primarily use various Internet sites, such as Bloomberg, providing research, statistics, chart, and other meaningful data to formulate investment decision-making and recommendations.
+RFP will primarily use various Internet sites, such as Bloomberg, providing research, statistics, chart, and other meaningful data to formulate investment decision-making and recommendations.